 - Winter (December to March): Winter brings cold weather to the Nag Tibba region.
 The temperatures during the day range from 5°C to 15°C (41°F to 59°F), but they can drop significantly during the nights, often reaching sub-zero temperatures.
 The higher altitudes may experience snowfall, adding to the scenic beauty but also making the trek more challenging.
 It’s important to be well-prepared with warm clothing and appropriate gear if you plan to trek during winter.

-Your travel plan for the Nag Tibba trek
+Your Travel Plan for the Nag Tibba Trek

 How to Reach Dehradun Railway Station